DMV SUSPENSION Attorney

 These DMV hearings are very technical, often involving issues of whether there were procedural or bureaucratic errors, and an experienced Vista DMV suspension attorney is essential to present your best possible arguments.
-I have handled many DMV hearings and had many successes; I can help you.
-Please call me, attorney Peter M. Liss, at (760) 643-4050 for more information and a free consultation.
+I have handled many of these hearings and had many successes; I can help you.
+Please call (760) 643-4050 for more information and a free consultation.

 The hearing officer usually will not make a decision on your suspension until some days or even weeks after the hearing.
 A decision against you can be “appealed” to the DMV in Sacramento and/or to the Superior Court by filing a writ, although there must be strong legal grounds in your favor for a writ to change the outcome.

 The decision in the DMV hearing will not affect your criminal case one way or the other.

 Do I have to schedule a DMV hearing?

 While the hearing is not mandatory and will not affect your criminal case, it is a good opportunity for a number of reasons and you should always take advantage of it.
 Aside from allowing you to protect your driving privileges, these administrative hearings are also quite useful in allowing you to obtain the police report and hear the evidence against you and challenge the officer’s testimony and results of the chemical test.
 In many ways, the license suspension hearing can work as a practice trial up for both you and your attorney, allowing you to better prepare for the official court date.